arnor-nolen/intro-to-cpp/README.md

 Course excercises from Stepik.org courses ["Programming in C++"](https://stepik.org/course/7) and ["Programming in C++ (cont.)"](https://stepik.org/course/3206).

-First **29 tasks** are from the first course, the rest is from the second course.

 Both courses are taught **in russian** and free for use.
 I strongly encourage everyone that is interested in C++ to complete these courses.

 However, if you plan to enroll to these courses yourself, please, **don't use these solutions**.
 The repository is mainly for myself to keep track and review my progress as I go.